 There is a better way to create and manage whatever type of org chart you want to build.

 Functionly creates intelligent org charts to help you navigate the future.
 You can update them online, in real-time.
 You can share them with managers and staff.
+You can start with a comprehensive template.

 Because Functionly integrates with most major HR and payroll platforms, you can import employee information to save time.
 Drag and drop mapping lets you move people into different configurations.
 You can also see real-time reporting against your org charts, so you can see at a glance headcounts, vacancies, and team metrics.
 Gaps and overlaps are easy to spot.